ObjectIsAdvantag/DEVWKS-2043/README.md

 ![spectral command output](/img/step4_command.png)

-A warning informs us that the version does not adhere to semver.
+A warning informs us that the version does not adhere to semantic versioning.

 Let's check how we can create custom rules.

 Please open the file `rulesets/semver.yaml`.

-Note that the rule has a severity of `warning`
+Note that the rule has a severity of `warning` in line 7.

 ![semver rule](/img/step4_semver_rule.png)

-Let's check if the command execution got an exit status of 'error' so that we could automatically detect this along our CI/CD pipeline?
+Let's check if the command execution got an exit status of 'error' so that we could automatically detect this along our CI/CD pipeline.

 ```shell
 echo "exit status:" $?